Influencer Marketing for B2B Companies

 Know Where You’ll Publish Your Content

 Will you start your own blog?
 Maybe you prefer to test the waters with a guest post on a friend’s blog or a local business site?
 Each promotional avenue has its pros and cons, and you’ll want to pick the right one before you record your first video or write the inaugural article.
 Consider factors such as the site’s reach, its relevance to your business, and whether or not readers are likely to be interested in learning more about your company.
-After all, you want to convert visitors into customers.
+After all, you want to convert visitors into fans and eventually, customers.

 We interviewed small business owners as part of Black History Month and Women’s Business Month and published their stories.
 Their interviews are a great example of how small business owners can become influencers online and in their communities.
 Steven Burton, for example, is the first business owner in his family, and he hopes to inspire others like him to start their own businesses as well.
 Craig J. Lewis is on a mission provide 1 million small businesses with free, smart payroll via his company Visage payroll and Cheree Warrick became such an expert at business plans that she made a business creating them for others.
 These small business owners are not just influential but inspiring – check out their stories and others:

 - Enterprising Perfect Tux Owner Challenges The Formal Wear Industry Online

 - Creating Value in the Small Business Payroll Industry

 - Carolyn Williams-Francis – From Dreamer to Doer

 - Entrepreneurship in Social Impact and Community Revitalization